 He gave her a hard look.
 “Why?
 Because you are nervous, fidgety and unable to focus at anything.
 You have been coming to office later than always and leaving earlier than usual.
-This is the fifth time during the day you have come to the coffee vending machine, and yet, you haven’t had a single sip since I started talking to you.”
+This is the fifth time during the day you have come to the coffee vending machine, and yet, you haven’t had a single sip of coffee since I started talking to you.”
 For one moment, he stopped and stared at her, as if daring her to deny the charges.
 The, he continued, “So, Smitha, I would ask you one more time, and I really wish you would give me an honest answer – is everything okay?”

 Smitha swallowed.
 Sumit still looked at her, his eyes trying to bore into her head.
 Could he read her?
 Could he hear her heart thumping in her chest?
 How much did he know?
 She decided to take her chances and find out.